Stratification for Nonlinear Semidefinite Programming: Preliminaries

-\begin{remark} Here, the definition of W-SOC is modified from ``$>0$'' in~\cite{feng2025quadratically} to ``$\neq 0$''.
-This change is made to achieve a more elegant equivalence, which will be established in Theorem~\ref{thm:WR-dF-nons}.
-Moreover, by a continuity argument, it is straightforward to show that ``$\neq 0$'' implies the quadratic form maintains a consistent sign (either positive or negative).
-Furthermore, under assumptions such as~\eqref{prog:SDP} being a convex programming or the second order necessary condition holding, our definition is equivalent to the original ``$>0$'' condition and thus consistent with that in~\cite{feng2025quadratically}. \end{remark}
+\begin{remark} In Definition~\ref{def:W-SOC-nonKKT}, we modify the W-SOC from a strict inequality (``$>0$'') as originally proposed in~\cite{feng2025quadratically} to a non-vanishing condition (``$\neq 0$'').
+This adjustment streamlines the exact equivalence established later in Theorem~\ref{thm:WR-dF-nons}.
+By the intermediate value property of continuous functions, this condition ensures that the quadratic form maintains a constant sign.
+Furthermore, under standard assumptions at a KKT pair (e.g., if~\eqref{prog:SDP} is convex or satisfies the weak second order necessary condition), our definition naturally reduces to ``$>0$'', recovering the formulation in~\cite{feng2025quadratically}. \end{remark}